How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 When retailers get stuck with inventory, they lower the price until it finally moves out the door, even if that means selling it at a loss.

 This works for retailers who have loads of products waiting in the wings for shelf space that can be sold at a premium price.
-But for home sellers, you’ve only got one product, so you can’t afford to discount if it doesn’t sell.
+But for home sellers, you’ve only got one product, so you can’t afford to discount if the property doesn’t sell.

 “It’s literally the kiss of death if you overprice even by a percent or two, but sellers always think that their house is worth more than it is,” says Liano.